databricks/koalas/CONTRIBUTING.md

     These functions (and the caller of theses functions) assume that the data is represented in a compact format (numpy in the case of pandas).
 Because these functions would force the full collection of the data and because there is a well-documented workaround, it is recommended that  they are not included.

     The workaround is to force the materialization of the pandas DataFrame, either by calling:
-      - `.to_pandas()` (koalas only)
+      - [`.to_pandas()`](https://koalas.readthedocs.io/en/stable/reference/api/databricks.koalas.DataFrame.to_pandas.html) : returns a pandas DataFrame, koalas only
-      - `.to_numpy()` (works with both pandas and koalas)
+      - [`.to_numpy()`](https://koalas.readthedocs.io/en/stable/reference/api/databricks.koalas.DataFrame.to_numpy.html): returns a numpy array, works with both pandas and Koalas

     Here is a list of such functions:
     - DataFrame.values
     - `DataFrame.__iter__` and the array protocol `__array__`

-3. *Low-level multidimensional arrays*: Other frameworks like Dask or Molin have a low-level block representation of a multidimensional array that Spark lacks.
+3. *Low-level functions for multidimensional arrays*: Other frameworks like Dask or Molin have a low-level block representation of a multidimensional array that Spark lacks.
+This includes for example all the array representations in `pandas.array`.
 Until such representation is available, these functions should not be considered.

 ### Spark functions that should be included in Koalas